emilianoceccarelli/heat_mental_health/README.md

 This repository contains the R code and anonymized data related to the article:

-**Heat-Related Mental Health Hospitalizations in Italy:A Global Sensitivity Analysis Approach to Evaluate Generalized Additive Model Assumptions**
+**Heat-Related Mental Health Hospitalizations in Italy: A Global Sensitivity Analysis Approach to Evaluate Generalized Additive Model Assumptions**

 ## Data